roundedglobe/roundedglobe.github.io/_posts/2015-06-21-writing-tablets-from-ancient-palmyra.md

 **From Palmyra to Leiden**

-{% include img.html image="jw2.jpg" small=true align="left" %}
+{% include img.html image="jw2.jpg" small=true align="right" %}

-And here (left) is the actual wax tablet that the schoolboy scribbled on.
+And here (right) is the actual wax tablet that the schoolboy scribbled on.
 His writing looks as if he had inbibed a little too much wine: most lines are not straight, spacing is irregular and there are spelling errors in his Greek.
 But, in truth, given that his own language was Palmyrene and he was just learning Greek, the result isn't really bad at all.

 What is amazing, however, is that this tablet still exists: in fact, seven wax tablets (probably once bound together as a polyptych - a [diptych](https://en.wikipedia.org/wiki/Diptych) + five) - were bought by a Dutch naval officer, Mr H. van Assendelft de Coningh, in Palmyra in 1881 ("During my brief visit to Palmyra I acquired these wooden tablets").
 What amazing luck: these are the *only* inscribed tablets known to have come from ancient Palmyra.
 After Van Assendelft de Coningh's death, his brother donated the tablets to the Leiden University library which gave them the name of *Tabulae ceratae Assendelftianae* in honour of the family.
 The tablets are still to be found in that library and, even better, they can now be [viewed online](https://socrates.leidenuniv.nl/R/-?func=dbin-jump-full&object_id=4433833).<sup>2</sup>